openresty/lua-nginx-module/README.markdown

 **context:** *rewrite_by_lua*, access_by_lua*, content_by_lua**

-Just like `ngx.location.capture`, but supports multiple subrequests running in parallel.
+Just like [ngx.location.capture](http://wiki.nginx.org/NginxHttpLuaModule#ngx.location.capture), but supports multiple subrequests running in parallel.

 This function issue several parallel subrequests specified by the input table, and returns their results in the same order.
 For example,